 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, PEGASUS AIR TRANSPORTATION reported total carbon emissions of approximately 3,023,538,310 kg CO2e for Scope 1, 1,145,170 kg CO2e for Scope 2 (market-based), and significant Scope 3 emissions, including 162,073,785 kg CO2e from purchased goods and services and 8,826,969 kg CO2e from employee commuting.
-The company has set ambitious climate commitments, aiming to reduce its emissions intensity by 20% by 2030 from a 2019 baseline.
-Additionally, under the "IATA Net Zero Carbon Emissions by 2050" target, PEGASUS plans to achieve reductions in Scope 1 and 2 emissions through new aircraft technology (33%), operational efficiency (11%), regulatory offsetting (20%), and sustainable aviation fuel (SAF) (36%).
-This comprehensive approach underscores PEGASUS's commitment to addressing its carbon footprint and contributing to global climate goals.
+In 2023, PEGASUS AIR TRANSPORTATION reported total carbon emissions of approximately 3,023,538,310 kg CO2e across various scopes.
+The breakdown includes Scope 1 emissions of about 3,023,538,310 kg CO2e, Scope 2 emissions of approximately 1,145,170 kg CO2e (market-based), and significant Scope 3 emissions, notably from purchased goods and services at about 162,073,785 kg CO2e.
+The company has set ambitious climate commitments, aiming to reduce its overall emissions intensity by 20% by 2030, using 2019 as a baseline.
+Additionally, under the "IATA Net Zero Carbon Emissions by 2050" initiative, PEGASUS plans to achieve substantial reductions in Scope 1 and 2 emissions through new aircraft technology (33%), operational efficiency (11%), regulatory offsetting (20%), and sustainable aviation fuel (SAF) (36%).
+In 2022, the company reported Scope 1 emissions of approximately 2,507,472,390 kg CO2e, indicating a focus on tracking and managing its carbon footprint over time.
+The commitment to transparency and reduction initiatives positions PEGASUS AIR TRANSPORTATION as a proactive player in the aviation industry's response to climate change.

 Access structured emissions data, company-specific emission factors, and source documents